AlphaDarkmoon/Tools/README.md

 # TOOLS & SCRIPTS
 Collection of Virus tools &amp; Softwares

-# Its recommended to learn how to use these scripts safely and securely using pyXtools app.
+# It's recommended to learn how to use these scripts safely and securely using the pyXtools app.

 # Link:
 https://play.google.com/store/apps/details?id=com.pythonxtools